dade92/react-example2/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the frontend app in the development mode (backend responses are mocked using mirage.js).\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.
+Remember that the page will reload if you make edits.

 ### `npm run start:local`

-Runs the app pointing to a local web server.
-See [https://github.com/dade92/spring-example2](spring-example-2) for a backend app. \
+Runs the app pointing to the actual local web server.
+See [https://github.com/dade92/spring-example2](spring-example-2) for a backend app and instructions on how to run that. \
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run test`